 For reference: Criteria for evaluating publishers

 Names of award recipients and information about publications funded will be included on this web site and in reports and announcements about the fund.
-Your feedback about this fund is invaluable to our evaluation, so we will send a brief survey to all participants.
+Your feedback about this fund is important for our evaluation, so we will send an occasional brief survey to funding recipients.